Queen Anne's Summer Palace: History

 Ferdinand I commissioned the Summer Palace, built on the eastern edge of the Royal Garden between 1538 and 1560, for his wife Anne Jagiellonica.
-The garden was founded simultaneously with the Palace.
+The garden was founded simultaneously with the palace.
 It was initially designed by Italian architect Paolo della Stella, and construction was started by Giovanni Spatio, but both men died before the building was completed, as did Jagiellonica.

 Upon its completion, the palace was not regularly used until Rudolf II converted its first floor into an astronomical observatory, and used the palace to accommodate his guests.
 After Rudolf II's death, the palace was again unused for over thirty years.
 Afterwards, it served as a military base for Swedish soldiers in the Thirty Years War.
-For over 100 years, an artillery laboratory was based on the grounds until governor count Karel Chotek evicted the artillery.
+For over 100 years, an artillery laboratory was based on the grounds until the governor Karl, Count Chotek of Chotkow and Wognin evicted the artillery.

-After it was abandoned by the military, Bernard Grueber and Petr Nobile organised the renovation of the building, which included the addition of a picture gallery and a Classicist staircase.
+After it was abandoned by the military, Bernhard Grueber and Pietro Nobile organised the renovation of the building, which included the addition of a picture gallery and a Classicist staircase.
 Other reconstruction of the building took place in 1860s.
 In the 1950s, the palace was restored by a Czech architect Pavel Janák and it served as an exhibition hall.
 It became a National Cultural Monument in 1962.
 Since then, the building has provided space for exhibitions of fine and applied arts.